Generic Name: fluticasone nasal (floo TIK a sone)

 Veramyst is a nasal spray containing fluticasone.
 It prevents the release of substances in the body that cause inflammation.

-Veramyst nasal spray is used to treat nasal symptoms such as congestion, sneezing, and runny nose caused by seasonal or year-round allergies.
-Veramyst is for use in adults and children who are at least 2 years old.
+Veramyst nasal spray is used to treat nasal congestion, sneezing, runny nose, and itchy or watery eyes caused by seasonal or year-round allergies.

 Before using Veramyst, tell your doctor if you have glaucoma or cataracts, liver disease, diabetes, herpes simplex virus of your eyes, tuberculosis or any other infection, sores or ulcers inside your nose, or if you have recently had injury of or surgery on your nose.